-Our Method of Instruction: Context-Based Learning (CBL)
+Our Method of Instruction: Critical Inquiry

 - It starts with a real nursing situation that practicing nurses have shared with us; you gain knowledge from working on that situation.

 - It is student-centered with emphasis on self-directed learning.
 This means as a group, and on your own; you will identify and research ideas, information, and theories you need to know in order to work as a nurse.
 You learn to learn.

 - The instructor actively facilitates, supports, and challenges students to identify problems, discover solutions, and engage in critical inquiry.

 - It helps you to see that the practice of nursing is based on evidence.